irvingywang/CS180-Team-Project/README.md

   all verify that this class is functional.
   - Overall, this class can be combined with the others to allow the user of the messaging system to perform the various crucial actions that define a social media platform.
+- `MessageInterface`: Interface for the Message class.
+  - This interface provides a framework for the Message class.
+  - This interface is crucial for ensuring the proper functionality and implementation of Message.
 - `Message`: Represents a message on the social media platform.
   - This class provides functionalities such as storing various information about a message and getting information about the sender, receiver, and even time.